Stations of the Cross: Music

 Franz Liszt wrote a Via Crucis for choir, soloists and piano or organ or harmonium in 1879.
 In 1931, French organist Marcel Dupré improvised and transcribed musical meditations based on fourteen poems by Paul Claudel, one for each station.

 Peter Maxwell Davies's Vesalii Icones (1969), for male dancer, solo cello and instrumental ensemble, brings together the Stations of the Cross and a series of drawings from the anatomical treatise De humani corporis fabrica (1543) by the Belgian physician Andreas van Wesel (Vesalius).
 In Davies's sequence, the final "station" represents the Resurrection, but of Antichrist, the composer's moral point being the need to distinguish what is false from what is real.

 David Bowie regarded his 1976 song "Station to Station" as "very much concerned with the stations of the cross".
 Polish composer Paweł Łukaszewski wrote Via Crucis in 2000 and it was premiered by the Podlaska Opera and Orchestra on March 8, 2002.
 Stefano Vagnini's 2002 modular oratorio, Via Crucis, is a composition for organ, computer, choir, string orchestra and brass quartet.
 Italian composer Fabio Mengozzi released his electronic album Via crucis in 2022.
+Chinese-American composer Jordan Tang wrote Stations of the Cross for piano solo (2023, premiered in 2023) or piano and string quartet (2025, to be premiered 2026).

 As the Stations of the Cross are prayed during the season of Lent in Catholic churches, each station is traditionally followed by a verse of the Stabat Mater, composed in the 13th century by Franciscan Jacopone da Todi.
 James Matthew Wilson's poetic sequence, The Stations of the Cross, is written in the same meter as da Todi's poem.